frontity/docs/docs/seo.md

 {% endhint %}

 {% hint style="info" %}
-[These diagrams](https://excalidraw.com/#json=6167540090798080,cvhnsErHXsqarOVT82YgLw) can help you understand how Frontity, the WordPress + React stack and the proper performance strategies may improve the final performance of your project (besides having a great content creation, development and user experience) in both [Decoupled](../architecture/decoupled-mode.md) and [Embedded](../architecture/embedded-mode.md) Mode
+[These diagrams](https://excalidraw.com/#json=6167540090798080,cvhnsErHXsqarOVT82YgLw) can help you understand how Frontity, the WordPress + React stack and the proper performance strategies may improve the final performance and SEO of your project (besides having a great content creation, development and user experience) in both [Decoupled](../architecture/decoupled-mode.md) and [Embedded](../architecture/embedded-mode.md) Mode
 {% endhint %}

 But that's not all.
 With Frontity you can also customize: